glowinthedark/css_stylesheet_preview_generator/README.md

 python3 css_stylesheet_preview_generator.py stylesheet.css -v -o preview.html
 ```

-If not output file is specified then HTML is written to stdout.
+If no output file is specified then HTML is written to stdout.
 Debug info goes to stderr.